 Supporters of the movement believed the ruling was unacceptable and began protesting and signing petitions to change the verdict.
 Although unsuccessful in that regard, the original BLM protestors set a precedent.

-Martin was not the first victim of police brutality, nor would he be the last; however, his death was a spark that forced our nation to have a much needed conversation about those trusted to serve and protect picking and choosing who they believe are worthy enough to be served and protected.
+Martin was not the first victim of racial inequality, nor would he be the last; however, his death was a spark that forced our nation to have a much needed conversation about those trusted to serve and protect picking and choosing who they believe are worthy enough to be served and protected.
 Years later, that conversation has started to turn into action.

 When George Floyd was publically murdered for buying cigarettes with fake bills by police officer Derek Chauvin, believers in the movement realized that hashtags, kneeling, making educational videos, showing statistics, and politely asking the world to notice and change the situation was not enough to get the point across that black lives really do matter.